-An Oliver Twist tobacco bit begins its life as a microscopic seed.
-Tobacco seeds are sown in beds, and set out manually.
-The tobacco is harvested just before it is fully matured.
-The tobacco is hung up for drying.
-The air makes the leaves change colour from green to light brown.
-The dried leaves are graded by size and quality and subsequently bundled.
-Tobacco is sold on auctions.
+An Oliver Twist chewing tobacco bit begins its life as a microscopic seed.
+Tobacco seeds are sown in beds and set out manually.
+The tobacco is harvested just before the leaves are fully matured.
+Afterward, the tobacco is hung to dry.
+The air makes the leaves change their color from green to light brown.
+The dried tobacco leaves will be graded by size and quality, subsequently bundled and sold on auctions.

-After further processing, the tobacco strand is cut into 1 cm long pieces and provided with a flavour in the saucery.
-Casing is the proper technical term for the liquid that provides the tobacco bits with their flavour.
+After further processing, the tobacco strand is cut into 1 cm long pieces and provided with a flavor in the saucery.
+Casing is the proper technical term for the liquid that provides our chewing tobacco bits with their flavor.
 Previously, it was called sauce.
 Being the sauce master is a position of trust.
 It is the sauce master’s responsibility to guard the utmost production secret.
-Different flavours and English liquorice help give the different variants their character.
+Different flavors and English licorice help give the different variants their character.

-Every tobacco bit consists of a few square centimetres of a tobacco leaf.
+Every Oliver Twist chewing tobacco bit consists of a few square centimeters of a tobacco leaf.
 When you have finished using a tobacco bit, you can unfold it and see that it consists of just one piece of leaf neatly spun by hand.

-The finished Oliver Twist tobacco bits are vacuum packed in bags with 30 pieces each, all weighing 7 g, and placed in a small box.
+The finished Oliver Twist chewing tobacco bits are vacuum packed in bags with 30 pieces each, weighing 7 g, and placed in a small box.

-For the production of Oliver Twist tobacco bits we use only the very best tobacco quality.
-We select our suppliers among the most skilled tobacco farmers.
-Every single tobacco leaf used in our production has been picked manually and evaluated carefully to ensure homogenous quality that lives up to our high standards.
+For the production of Oliver Twist chewing tobacco bits, we use only selected American tobacco.
+We carefully select our suppliers.
+Every single tobacco leaf used in the production of Oliver Twist has been picked manually and evaluated carefully to ensure a homogenous quality that lives up to our high standards.

-All production stages are monitored and analysed in order to ensure the very best product for the consumers.
-Except for the tobacco itself, all ingredients in the tobacco bits – and the film we use for vacuum wrapping the product – have been approved for the production of food.
+All production stages are monitored and analyzed.
+Except for the tobacco itself, all ingredients in our chewing tobacco bits – and the wrapping film we use for vacuum wrapping the product – have been approved for food production.

-We have deliberately chosen to retain the old craft traditions because we believe they ensure a very unique product quality.
-As a consequence, all our products are made by hand, precisely as a good cigar is made.
-Among our staff are people who can spin (i.e. roll tobacco leaves into a strand), tobacco strippers (who strip out the centre stem of the leaves) and even sauce masters (who add the flavour to the tobacco bits).
+We have deliberately chosen to retain the old craft traditions.
+As a consequence, all our chewing tobacco bits are still made by hand.
+Among our staff are people who can spin (roll tobacco leaves into a strand), tobacco strippers (who strip out the center stem of the leaves), and even sauce masters (who add the flavor to our chewing tobacco bits).